 Since 1983, we've inspected hundreds of mobile homes and are very knowledgeable and qualified.

 Our inspector checks the whole exterior of the structure.
 We generally, remove the skirt, get underneath the mobile home and inspect the systems and components in the crawl space, if it is accessible.
 All interior and exterior components are thoroughly inspected.

 18. What is the difference between local code or town inspections and a home inspection?

 Some towns are more thorough than others when they inspect new construction.
 Basically though, a code inspector (or town inspector) would only inspect the property to be sure that local building codes are followed.

-The inspector at Maida Services, Inc. would perform a complete inspection, looking at quality of materials, and many, many other small details, such as:
+In contrast, the inspector at Maida Services, Inc. would perform a complete inspection, looking at quality of materials, and many, many other small details, such as:

 - proper installation of roofing and siding materials,

 - caulking to prevent water penetration,

 - flashing materials around stairs and decks (which helps to prevent water penetration) ...just to mention a few.